CUHIMSR/CytofBatchAdjust/README.md

 directory to look for input (source) FCS files.
 All files to be adjusted must be in this directory.

 ###### outdir:
 directory to write resulting batch adjusted files.
-Must not be the same as basedir to avoid overwriting original data files.
-This directory must exist prior to calling BatchAdjust().
+Must not be the same as basedir to avoid overwriting original data files, unless addExt is set (see below).

 ###### channelsFile: